 - Add the rest of the cookie ingredients (flour, corn starch, Meyer lemon zest and juice) and mix.
 You may need to press it together by hand to get it to stick, but also try not to over work the dough.
 Press it into a small log, wrap with cling wrap/film and chill for approx 20 minutes.

-- Preheat the oven to 350F/175C and line a baking sheet/tray with parchment or a cookie sheet.
+- Preheat the oven to 350F/175C and line a baking sheet/tray with parchment or a silicone baking mat.

-- Remove the dough from the fridge ad carefully cut into slices and lay them on the lined baking sheet, with a bit of space between them.
+- Remove the dough from the fridge and carefully cut into slices.
+Lay the slices on the lined baking sheet, with a bit of space between them, and carefully smooth off any rough edges/round off the shape.

-- Bake for approx 15 minutes until they are just starting to brown a little around the edge.
-Remove from the oven ad allow to cool completely before moving or glazing.
+- Bake for approx 12-15 minutes until they are just starting to brown a little around the edge.
+Remove from the oven and allow to cool completely before moving or glazing.

-- For the gaze, blend together the sugar, juice and zest.
-Either spread a little in the middle of each cookie, as I have, or you could pipe over them too.
+- For the glaze/icing, blend together the sugar and juice (you can also add zest or instead sprinkle a little on top after adding glaze).
+Either spread a little in the middle of each cookie, as I have, or you could pipe over them too in lines.
 Store in an airtight container.

 Anginetti from A Day in the Life on the Farm